siddeshbg/my-python/README.md

 Helper script to upload artifacts to Nexus
 ## FileCompare
 A simple script to look for items found in source file, but missing in destination
+## bazel-trace-parser
+It compares two Bazel trace files and generates comparision report.

+It deals with json data in trace files.